Hermes Ludovisi

-The Hermes Ludovisi, also formerly known as Mercurio Oratore ("Mercury the Orator"), is a Hellenistic sculpture of the god Hermes in his form of Hermes Psychopompus.
-It is made of Italic marble and is a somewhat slick 1st-century AD Roman copy after an inferred bronze original of the 5th century BC which is traditionally attributed to the young Phidias, ca 440 BC, or alternatively called "Myronic".
+The Hermes Ludovisi, also formerly known as Mercurio Oratore ("Mercury the Orator"), is a Hellenistic sculpture of the god Hermes possibly in his form of Hermes Psychopompus.

 Its model is among the earliest sculptural representations of Hermes as beardless and youthful.

+Description

+It is made of Italic marble and is a somewhat slick 1st-century AD Roman copy after an inferred bronze original of the 5th century BC which is traditionally attributed to the young Phidias, ca 440 BC, or alternatively by Myron.

-It was acquired by Cardinal Ludovico Ludovisi for the Ludovisi collection and is now on show at the Palazzo Altemps.
+It was acquired by Cardinal Ludovico Ludovisi for the Ludovisi collection and is now on show at the Palazzo Altemps (National Museum in Rome).

+Hermes Ludovisi type

+Greek original was quite popular, according to the number of copies.
+Although the Ludovisi statue has lent its name to this type, it is not an exact reproduction of the significant bronze work.
+Reconstruction of the original statue, derived from a comparison of all existing copies, reveals that it differs from the Ludovisi statue in at least three key aspects: hair style, right hand and the position and form ofthe petasos.

 A variant on a somewhat reduced scale, found in Anzio, is conserved in the Museo Nazionale Romano, Palazzo Massimo alle Terme.
 As in other free Roman-era copies, there are variations in the shaping of the soft-brimmed petasos Hermes wears and the angle of the kerykeion in his left hand.